k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 CNI configurations are JSON, and we have a structure here that has a few things we're interested in:

 1. `cniVersion`: Tells each CNI plugin which version is being used and can give the plugin information if it's using a too late (or too early) version.
 2. `type`: This tells CNI which binary to call on disk.
 Each CNI plugin is a binary that's called.
 Typically, these binaries are stored in `/opt/cni/bin` on each node, and CNI executes this binary.
 In this case we've specified the `loopback` binary (which create a loopback-type network interface).
+If this is your first time installing Multus, you might want to verify that the plugins that are in the "type" field are actually on disk in the `/opt/cni/bin` directory.
 3. `additional`: This field is put here as an example, each CNI plugin can specify whatever configuration parameters they'd like in JSON.
 These are specific to the binary you're calling in the `type` field.

 For an even further example -- take a look at the [bridge CNI plugin README](https://github.com/containernetworking/plugins/tree/master/plugins/main/bridge) which shows additional

 If you'd like more information about CNI configuration, you can read [the entire CNI specification](https://github.com/containernetworking/cni/blob/master/SPEC.md).
 It might also be useful to look at the [CNI reference plugins](https://github.com/containernetworking/plugins) and see how they're configured.

+You do not need to reload or refresh the Kubelets when CNI configurations  change.
+These are read on each creation & deletion of pods.
+So if you change a configuration, it'll apply the next time a pod is created.
+Existing pods may need to be restarted if they need the new configuration.

 ### Storing a configuration as a Custom Resource